All Episodes

 Well, we know fiber sweeps fat out of your digestive tract like a broom as a natural course of events.

-So, it allows this amazing guarantee.
+So it allows this amazing guarantee.

 Here it is.

-Eat as you normally do.
+Eat as you normally do, not more, just as you normally do.

 No great sacrifice.